vapor/docs/3.0/docs/jobs/getting-started.md

 This package is similar to [Ruby Sidekiq](https://github.com/mperham/sidekiq).
 It provides the following features:

 - Safe handling of `SIGTERM` and `SIGINT` signals sent by hosting providers to indicate a shutdown, restart, or new deploy.
 - Different queue priorities.
-Allows specifying a job be run on the `email` queue, for example, versus the `data-processing` queue.
+For example, you can specify a job to be run on the email queue and another job to be run on the data-processing queue.
 - Implements the reliable queue process to help with unexpected failures.
 - Includes a maxRetryCount feature that will repeat the job until it succeeds up until a specified count.
 - Uses NIO to utilize all available cores and EventLoops for jobs.